oracle/oci-service-broker/charts/oci-service-broker/docs/atp.md

 atp-instance-1 catalog atp-service standard Deprovisioning
 ```

 It usually takes 5-10 minutes for an instance to get deprovisioned.
 On successful deprviosining the ServiceInstance will be removed and won't be listed.
+In case of the existing instance the actual instance won't be removed.

 ### Use Secret to pass passwords